leanprover/lake/README.md

 ## Building and Running Lake

+To build `lake` from source you will need to install dependencies first.
+Make sure you have [`elan`](https://github.com/leanprover/elan) installed (which will provide Lean 4).
+On ubuntu the build dependencies can be obtained with `apt-get install -y build-essential libgmp-dev` (unfortunately the Lean4 dependencies aren't enough; building `lake` also requires `build-essential`).

 As Lake functions as an alternative to `leanpkg`, it is not built with it.
 Instead, there is a pre-packaged `build.sh` shell script which is used to build Lake.
 It passes it arguments down to a `make` command.
 So, if you have more than one core, you will probably want to use a `-jX` option to specify how many build tasks you want it to run in parallel.
 For example:

 ```shell